Painful Feet & Chilblains

 What causes them?

-Cold feet on a winters day
+Cold feet on a winter day

 Who gets them?